 Where: 3,600-5,250 feet in September; <6,890 feet in October; everywhere in November-February.

-It’s always a good time when avocados are in season, and the normal bloom is one of our favorite times.
+It’s always a good time when avocados are in season, and the normal bloom is one of our favorite seasons.
 Stretching over a six-month period from September aaaaall the way to Big Game season in February, this is when the majority of avocados are produced.

 Enjoy these wintry recipes: